kubernetes/website/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 ### Autoscaling on metrics not related to Kubernetes objects

-Applications running on Kubernetes may need to autoscale based on metrics that don't have an obvious relationship to any object in the Kubernetes cluster, such as metrics describing a hosted service used by Pods.
+Applications running on Kubernetes may need to autoscale based on metrics that don't have an obvious relationship to any object in the Kubernetes cluster, such as metrics describing a hosted service with no direct correlation to Kubernetes namespaces.
 In Kubernetes 1.10 and later, you can address this use case with *external metrics*.

 Using external metrics requires a certain level of knowledge of your monitoring system, and it requires a cluster monitoring setup similar to one required for using custom metrics.
 With external metrics, you can autoscale